EMoniSmall/osPostConfig/README.md

 Step 2: Add New Agent.
 You'll be creating a few new Agents.
 In this example, they will be Jane and John.

 Step 3: Add Some credentials for both Agents.

 > [!Tip]
 > When setting the the Agent's Password, be sure to <b>uncheck</b> "Send the agent a password reset email" and "Require password change at next login."
 It will not be needed at this time.

+Step 3: Click Set

+Step 4: Click Access

+Step 5: Make one agent part of the Admins Department you created earlier as well as the team you've created.

+Step 6: Create Account.